 Generally speaking, if an online retailer maintains a physical presence in a state that charges a sales tax on most purchases, then that online retailer must charge sales tax on any items that are sold to customers within the home state.
 However, if the online retailer is selling an item to a customer outside of its home state, then it is not required to collect sales tax from that customer.

-Here is an example.
-Suppose that Pete, who lives and works in California, likes to buy all of his cooking oils and spices for his restaurant over the internet.
-He normally orders from Restaurant Supplies Unlimited, a company that is headquartered and has its warehouse in Nevada.
-Because Pete orders his supplies for his restaurant from a vendor that is outside of California, Restaurant Supplies Unlimited does not have to charge Pete a sales tax.
+For example, suppose that Pete, who lives and works in California, likes to buy all of his cooking oils and spices for his restaurant over the Internet.
+He normally orders from a company that is headquartered and has its warehouse in Nevada.
+Because Pete orders his supplies for his restaurant from a vendor that is outside of California, the company does not have to charge Pete a sales tax.

-However, now suppose that Restaurant Supplies Unlimited has opened a warehouse in California to better supply their regular customers there.
+However, now suppose that the company has opened a warehouse in California to better supply their regular customers there.
 Now, because Pete's order will be taken and shipped from California, he must be charged sales tax on his order.

 How Do Large Websites Avoid Sales Tax on Internet Sales?

-You may be wondering how it is that large websites that have stores located in many states avoid putting sales tax on the purchases made over the internet.
-They do this by establishing subsidiaries that are solely responsible for the internet part of the business model.
+Large websites avoid sales tax by establishing subsidiaries that are solely responsible for the Internet part of the business model.